mardix/sailor/README.md

 ##### Show the version: `system:version`

 ```
-ssh polybox@$host system:version
+ssh miko@$host system:version
 ```

 ##### Update the system `system:update`

-To update Polybox to the latest from Github
+To update Miko to the latest from Github

 ```
-ssh polybox@$host system:update
+ssh miko@$host system:update
 ```

 Additionally, you can update from a specific branch, usually for testing purposes

 ```
-ssh polybox@$host system:update $branch-name
+ssh miko@$host system:update $branch-name
 ```

 ---

 ## About

-**Polybox** is a utility to install on a host machine, that allows you to deploy multiple apps, micro-services, webites, run scripts and background workers on a single VPS (Digital Ocean, Linode, Hetzner).
+**Miko** is a utility to install on a host machine, that allows you to deploy multiple apps, micro-services, webites, run scripts and background workers on a single VPS (Digital Ocean, Linode, Hetzner).

-**Polybox** follows a process similar to Heroku or Dokku where you Git push code to the host and **Polybox** will:
+**Miko** follows a process similar to Heroku or Dokku where you Git push code to the host and **Miko** will:

 - create an instance on the host machine
 - deploy the new code